hungngocphat01/HCMUS-DecisnTree-ID3/README.md

-# An implementation of the ID3 algorithm in Julia
+# An implementation of the (numerical) ID3 algorithm in Julia

 University of Science, Ho Chi Minh National University.
 Basics of Artificial Intelligence, Project 03.